macapanasrobert31/Improving-Product-Quality-Through-100-Inspection-A-Power-BI-and-Lean-Six-Sigma-Analysis/README.md

 DON'T FORGET THE IMAGE OR BAR GRAPH REPRESENTING THE ACTUAL PERCENTAGE AND THE TARGET %

 **IV.
 PROJECT OBJECTIVES**

+Analyze inspection data to identify the primary causes of customer rejection in Powder Detergent ABC 1 Kg packaging.
+Evaluate the effectiveness of the existing AQL sampling inspection process.
+Use Power BI to visualize defect trends, rejection rates, and quality performance metrics.
+Apply the Lean Six Sigma DMAIC methodology to identify improvement opportunities.
+Recommend a data-driven inspection strategy to reduce defects, minimize rework costs, and improve customer satisfaction.

 **V. DATASET INFORMATION**